 Art of rally‘s trickiest challenge is really just getting to grips with the controls in the beginning.
 The game launches you into the freeroam mode, but doesn’t provide much in the way of an instructive tutorial on how to actually drift.
 It helps if you mess with the default controls a bit.
 There’s percentages for how much counter-steer, anti-lock brakes and stability assist you want (but in the gameplay settings, not controls), while the controls menu has sensitivity and deadzones for the brakes, throttle and steering.
 You can also adjust the FOV and camera rotation, as well as disabling the camera shake entirely if you want.

-As long as you know what you’re getting, and you’re prepared to wrestle with the controls a little to get them to taste, art of rally has a lot of charm.
+As long as you know what you’re getting, and you’re prepared to wrestle with the controls a little to get comfortable, art of rally has tons of charm.
 It’s one of those indies that knows exactly what it wants to be, and hits the brief perfectly.
-Plus, the synthwave is genuinely fantastic.
-You can give the game — and music — a go via the demo on Steam, or you can wait until Thursday when it’ll be live worldwide on Steam.
+Plus, the synthwave makes for some excellent chilled vibes.